-According to the National Weather Service, the 2020 hurricane season is now under way.
+According to the National Weather Service, we are only midway through the 2021 hurricane season.
 It officially started June 1 and ends Nov.
-30 with the peak threat for the Texas existing from August through September.
+30. The peak threat for Texas is from August through September.
 It is important to assess how ready you are for a natural disaster, both at your child care operation and home.

-As this peak period approaches, please review your emergency preparedness plans.
+During this peak period, review your emergency preparedness plans.
 If your location is facing an inclement weather event, be sure to:

 - Stay alert to weather reports in your area and heed warnings and evacuations from local officials